Information for Speakers

 - Presenters should also provide the chair with a short biography.

 Whether you are new to presenting or an old hand, we recommend taking a look at Paul N. Edwards's guide, "How to Give an Academic Talk," for suggestions about planning and executing a successful presentation.
+We also recommend Linda Kerber's "Conference Rules" series, which offers tips for presenting, chairing a session, and commenting on and attending a session.

 Sending Your Paper to the Chair